-A Massachusetts car accident attorney knows how life-changing a car accident is for all the parties involved.
+A Massachusetts car accident attorney will probably have seen how life-changing a car accident can be for all the parties involved.
 That’s why it is very important to always check your tires for safety before hitting the road.
 Before you exit your driveway, check for PAT:

 Many tire-related car crashes have been associated with an overinflated or underinflated tire.
 When a tire is underinflated, the driver would find it difficult to control the steering wheel, making him and his occupants more vulnerable to road crash.
 On the other hand, too much pressure inside the tire because of over inflation could generate too much heat, making them more prone to blowouts.
 Check your car specs for proper tire pressure.

 When a car is toed in or out, chances are it will wear of unevenly on either side.
 This could make your tires more prone to blowouts.
 Also, a tire that’s poorly aligned could also be more difficult to control, making it more prone to car-related accidents.
 Regularly check your alignment by visiting your auto mechanic.

 The grooves on the surface of your tires act as an irrigation to expel water when driving in wet roads.
 Without these grooves, your tires may lose traction, causing it to hydroplane and go out of control.
 A tire with worn-out treads should be replaced immediately.
 Also, always put the best treaded set of tires at the rear axle for better control.

 Posted by Horace on Feb 11, 2016 in Criminal Defense | 0 comments